 Of course, the best onsen are located up in the mountains of Nagano outside the city, but access can be a hassle.
 On the outskirts of Matsumoto lie beautiful onsen ryokan (Japanese inns) in Asama Onsen town.
 Prices here can range from a modest ¥10,000 to over ¥50,000.

 If you don’t have time to be scaling mountains, and just need a quick refresher, check out Ringo No Yuya Obu Spa in the city as well as Hot Plaza Asama (Asama Hot Springs) which is 20 minutes by taxi from Matsumoto station.

-As you’d expect of the host of the 1998 Winter Olympic Games, Nagano’s credentials as a skiing and snowboarding destination are world renowned.
-The beloved Japanese Alps mountain range provide excellent hiking and mountaineering opportunities.
+As you’d expect of the host of the 1998 Winter Olympic Games, Nagano’s credentials as a skiing and snowboarding destination are world-renowned.
+The beloved Japanese Alps mountain range provides excellent hiking and mountaineering opportunities.

 If that sounds a little too taxing, then you’ll also find plenty of gentle hills and lush forests waiting to be explored in the Yatsugatake Mountain area, as well.
 Camping and hiking are popular throughout the entirety of the prefecture.

 Try onsen resorts such as Karuizawa and the ski haven of Hakuba.
 Shibu Onsen also offers the chance to take in the local wildlife at the nearby Jigokudani Monkey Park.